 We make our profit on the difference between our rate and the rate you would get if you booked direct.
 Simple as that.
 Which means that effectively you are getting all our expertise and over 20 years of experience at NO EXTRA CHARGE.

-“But hotels don’t have fixed rates any more“, some of you savvy travellers will cry.
+“But hotels don’t have fixed rates any more“, some of you savvy travelers will cry.
 Yes, you are right, but again, in many cases, we have negotiated a fixed percentage off whatever the ‘Best Available Rate’ is.

 This means that on average you will pay a tour operator like Cedarberg Africa no more than you would have booking direct (on some hotels you will pay less, and on others a little bit more).